Generic selectors

 One Holy Spirit

-EPHESIANS 2:18 For through Him we both have direct access by one Spirit to the Father.
+EPHESIANS 2:18 For through Him we both have access by one Spirit to the Father.

-EPHESIANS 4:4 There is one body [the Church] and one Spirit, even as you were also called in one hope of your calling.
+EPHESIANS 4:4 There is one body [of Christ] and one Spirit, just as you were called in one hope of your calling.

 The Holy Spirit Is Not God